eddylongshanks/ReactSandbox/fundamentals.md

 ## Props

--Passing arguments to components
+- Passing arguments to components
--the receiving component can access the props object -Allows for reusability
+- the receiving component can access the props object
+- Allows for reusability

 Parameters can be added into a function call